Sadykow/JA2-Autoregression/Feedback-J.md

 > Table 1 demonstrates model structure and parameters, and obviously this is just a single-layer LSTM-RNN.
 Whether some enhancements of networks structure can further improve the effectiveness of this approach needs to be discussed.
 >
->> **Something was mentiond somewhere for the reasoning being not certain if multilayer implementation is correct, also that would add another area of research where I would have to determine best set of hyperparameters like it was in previous work, again this is the first time anyone used this approach.
-Jumping to the next step before proving that one would be (overestimation?).
-(Avoid bigger step  in the dark before making a small one?)
-Somethign what I was afraid of, need to check the thesis description.**
->>
->> No other uses of that process has been located in publications, therefore it was kept simple as a possible introduction for further improvements **A coclusion can be updated with a potential for other researchers to try out the multilayer, or the above remark next to Table 1**
+>> No other uses of that process has been located in publications, therefore it was kept simple as a possible introduction for further improvements.
+Following statement has been added in (Page 5, Col 2 Line 28): "... set [23].
+Only a single layer RNN will be utilised throughout the work due to the primary focus on the Autoregression method that requires proper testing before further improvements.
+Therefore, an effective combination of layers and neurons will be outside of the scope and will only be based on the results discovered early.
+The results section was adapted to the new ... "
+>> Additional sentence to conclision has been added to refer this moment (Page 11, Col 1 Line 40): "The single-layer implementation implied further improvement of the method with enhanced network structure via multilayers or a higher number of neurons, which can be considered a future work.
+Besides, while the method has proven ... "
 >>

 > A discussion of the advantages of the proposed approach needs to be added to section III or elsewhere.